bernardolopes8/Showtime/README.md

 # Bugs

 There's a problem with the featured widget implementation which causes the animation to continue even if the user has selected a movie.

+# Authors and License

+Created for a Computer Graphics class at Instituto Politécnico de Bragança by Bernardo Lopes and Tiago Padrão.
+Distributed under the MIT License.